<img src="https://ws.zoominfo.com/pixel/JV60JGR5LG4sEWlH3Xte" width="1" height="1" style="display: none;">

 Azure Active Directory Sign In History from Compromised Account

 If an account has been compromised, the activity may have triggered Office 365 alerts.
-These records are available in the Office 365 Protection Portal, which is located at the following URL:
+These records are available in the Office 365 Protection Portal.

 A screen shot of this menu is presented below: